-- NEW: Sunni lawmaker: Sunni families have recently fled the area because of Shiite militias
+- Sunni lawmaker: Sunni families have recently fled the area because of Shiite militias

 - The bomb was hidden under a podium from which an imam was speaking, police say

 - The mosque is in a Sunni village in northeastern Iraq, near a largely Shiite district

 - There has been a recent uptick in violence, much of it stemming from Sunni-Shiite discord

 A bomb hidden in a Sunni mosque exploded while worshipers listened to a sermon Friday in northeastern Iraq, killing at least 18 people and injuring 56, police and health officials said.

 The bomb had been hidden under a podium from which an imam was speaking in the mosque, located in al-Wajihiya in the largely Sunni province of Diyala, said police officials in the nearby provincial capital of Baquba.

 Al-Wajihiya is a small Sunni village close to Muqdadiya, a largely Shiite district.
 It is about 25 kilometers northeast of Baquba, which itself is about 60 kilometers north-northeast of Baghdad.

 Over the past few weeks, many Sunni families fled from their houses in small villages close to Muqdadiya because of ongoing threats by Shiite militias, according to a Sunni lawmaker who spoke to CNN on condition of anonymity because of security concerns.